Spring is in the Air

-Since lockdown and getting a dog, I’ve felt less need to return to the gym with twice daily walks keeping me active.
+Since lockdown and getting a dog, I’ve felt less need to return to the gym with twice-daily walks keeping me active.
 This year however I have recently returned to classes and am loving the spin and core classes in particular.
 Today I attended Les Mill’s Barre class for the first time.
 It’s basically ballet with some weights.
 I laughed at the things I found myself doing, I’m no ballerina and some of the positions I’ve not tried since I was 8.
 It was fun and a great start to the day.
 Will be interesting to see if I can still move tomorrow!

-In my treatment room I’m also starting to see people who are emerging.
-Some have been trying to keep warm over the winter and been sitting more and are now presenting with tight, stiff hips and backs.
+In my treatment room, I’m also starting to see people who are emerging.
+Some have been trying to keep warm over the winter and have been sitting more and are now presenting with tight, stiff hips and backs.
 Others have been working long hours from home at uncomfortable workstations with infrequent breaks resulting in neck and shoulder, wrist and elbow pain.
 For others the shorter days have meant less time for exercise and fitness has dropped off resulting in injuries as they start to ramp their exercise back up.

 Handy Hints for ‘Emergers’